Mark Noble: 2021–22 season

-One week later, on 22 May 2022, Noble made his final appearance for the club, in a 3–1 loss against Brighton & Hove Albion, coming on as an 81st-minute substitute.
+On 22 May 2022, Noble made his final appearance for the club, in a 3–1 loss against Brighton & Hove Albion, coming on as an 81st-minute substitute.
 In total, Noble made 550 appearances for West Ham, 414 of those coming in the Premier League, scoring 62 goals.

 International career

 Noble captained the England U18 team.
 He was a member of the England U19 team that beat Serbia and Montenegro U19s 3–1 in the 2005 European Championship semi-finals, although they subsequently lost the final to France.

 Noble made his debut for the England U21 team on 11 June 2007, coming on as substitute in the 82nd minute for Tom Huddlestone in England's 0–0 draw with the Czech Republic during the 2007 UEFA European Under-21 Championship, held in the Netherlands.
 He established himself in the starting XI for the remaining matches and scored twice in a dramatic semi-final penalty shootout against the Netherlands where England lost 13–12.

 On 11 September 2007, Noble scored his first international goal for the under-21 team against Bulgaria in a 2–0 victory, followed by two more against the Republic of Ireland on 16 October.

 Noble captained the U21s at the 2009 European Championships as regular captain Steven Taylor had to withdraw due to injury.
 The Young Lions ended the tournament as runners-up, losing 4–0 to Germany, with Noble playing his last match for the U21s.

-Noble was also eligible to play for the Republic of Ireland national side through his Cork-born grandparents.
-In August 2014, despite stating on numerous occasions about his ambition of playing for England at senior level, it was reported by the Irish Independent that he might've been willing to make himself available for the Irish national team.
+Noble was also eligible to play for the Republic of Ireland national side through his County Cork-born grandparents.
+In August 2014, despite stating on numerous occasions about his ambition of playing for England at senior level, it was reported by the Irish Independent that he might have been willing to make himself available for the Irish national team.

 Despite previous reports claiming Noble would accept a call up from Ireland, in February 2017 Noble rejected a call up to the Irish national side, stating: "There are young Irish kids playing well that deserve and would appreciate an Irish cap more than I would.
 I played through all the age groups as a youth international (with England), went to tournaments and sang the national anthem.
 But obviously I've never got a senior cap.
 So for me to turn up to play for Ireland without it having been a dream of mine, and there's an Irish kid out there who might miss out when it's their dream to play for Ireland, I couldn't do that."

-Later career
+After football

 In September 2022, it was announced that Noble would return to West Ham United as a sporting director from January 2023.
 He attended his first match as sporting director, a Premier League match fixture Leeds United which ended in a 2–2 draw, on 4 January 2023.
+He also plays a key role in overseeing the development of the club's young players/academy.